elysemontano/elyse-lecture-notes/apartment-app/apartment-app-intro.md

     - Jest test for Show page
     - Basic styling

-- Protected Create
+- Create
+    Rails:
+    - Controller method for create exists
+    - Strong params have been created in controller
+    - Rspec request spec for create method
+    React:
     - Form is added to ApartmentNew and inputs are setting state on component
     - createApartment method console logs the state object that will be sent to the database.
     - Jest test for ApartmentNew page
+    - Fetch call is created for create method to pull from database
     - Basic styling

+- Validations
+    - Model specs ensure an incomplete apartment throws an error
+    - Appropriate model validations are set to ensure the user submits all columns
+    - 422 error is thrown if validations are not met

-- Protected Update
+- Update
+    Rails:
+    - Controller method for update exists
+    - Rspec test for update method
+    React:
     - Form is added to ApartmentUpdate and inputs are setting state on component
     - updateApartment method console logs apartment id and state object that will be sent to the database.
     - Link to update page from show
     - Jest test for ApartmentUpdate page
+    - Fetch call is created for update method to pull from database
     - Basic styling

-- Protected Delete
+- Delete
+    Rails:
+    - Controller method for destroy exists
+    - Rspec test for destroy method
+    React:
     - deleteApartment method is created in App.js and console logs the apartment id that will be removed
     - deleteApartment method is passed to protected index
     - Button on card allows user to delete only apartments they have created
+    - Fetch call is created for delete method to pull from database
     - Basic styling

 - Not Found
     - Basic Styling
     - Jest testing for Not Found page

-- Fetch
-    - Index: Fetch call is created for index method to pull from database
-    - Create: Fetch call is created for create method to pull from database
-    - Update: Fetch call is created for update method to pull from database
-    - Delete: Fetch call is created for delete method to pull from database

 - Additional Styling
     - Devise styling